filecoin-project/fvm-docs/docs/index.md

 - Cross-chain bridges: Enable an exchange of information from one blockchain network to another.
 - Oracles: Connect blockchains to external systems, enabling smart contracts to execute based on inputs and outputs from the real world.
-- Rollups: Rollup multiple transactions into a single piece of data before submitting them to the blockchain.
+- Rollups: Rollup multiple transactions into a single piece of data before submitting it to the blockchain.
 - Payment networks

 ### Dataverse and Data DAOs